X-Men: First Class: Plot

 In 1944, at the Auschwitz concentration camp, Nazi officer Klaus Schmidt witnesses a young Erik Lehnsherr bending a metal gate with his mind upon being separated from his parents.
-Schmidt brings Lehnsherr into his office and tells him to move a coin on his desk.
+Schmidt brings Lehnsherr into his office and tells him to move a Nazi-decorated coin on his desk.
 When Lehnsherr cannot do it, Schmidt kills his mother.
 Distraught, Lehnsherr's magnetic power manifests, destroying the room.
 Meanwhile, at a mansion in Westchester County, New York, young telepath Charles Xavier meets Raven, a scaly blue-skinned shapeshifter.
 He invites her to live with him as his sister.

 In 1962, Lehnsherr tracks Schmidt while Xavier earns his doctorate from the University of Oxford.
-In Las Vegas, CIA officer Moira MacTaggert follows US Army Colonel Hendry into the Hellfire Club, where Hendry meets with Schmidt (now called Sebastian Shaw), mutant telepath Emma Frost, cyclone-producing Riptide, and teleporter Azazel.
+In Las Vegas, CIA officer Moira MacTaggert follows U.S. Army Colonel Hendry into the Hellfire Club, where Hendry meets with Schmidt (now called Sebastian Shaw), mutant telepath Emma Frost, cyclone-producing Riptide, and teleporter Azazel.
 Threatened by Shaw and teleported to the Joint War Room, Hendry advocates deploying nuclear missiles in Turkey.
 Shaw, an energy-absorbing mutant whose powers have kept him young, later kills Hendry.

 MacTaggert, seeking Xavier's advice on mutation, takes him and Raven to the CIA, where they convince Director McCone that mutants exist and that Shaw is a threat.
 Another CIA officer sponsors the mutants and invites them to the secret "Division X" facility.
 MacTaggert and Xavier find Shaw as Lehnsherr attacks him, and Xavier rescues Lehnsherr from drowning before Shaw escapes.
 Xavier brings Lehnsherr to Division X, where they meet Hank McCoy, a mutant scientist with prehensile feet.
 Xavier uses McCoy's mutant-locating device, Cerebro, to seek and recruit other mutants; Angel Salvadore, Armando Muñoz, Alex Summers, and Sean Cassidy.